rassmian/trickerion-solo-companion/README.md

 - Trickerion base game (physical copy)
 - Modern web browser (Chrome, Firefox, Safari, Edge)
-- The app works on desktop and mobile
+- The app works on desktop and mobile (but has not yet been tested or optimised for mobile)

 ## Debug Mode